 Sometimes it can be difficult to mount a specific tire on a specific rim.
 It should be simple but feels impossible so you’re not happy at all.
-But don’t give up hope — think of it as a puzzle.
+Don’t give up hope!

 Rims and tires are built to different tolerances but within a range that lets them work together.
 Tolerances are not all the same.
-Tubeless setups are built to tighter tolerances, which is evident when mounting.
 If you’re having problems with a particular rim, what kind of rim tape are you using?
-A thick cloth tape (e.g. the venerable Velox) can be the cause.
+A thick cloth tape (e.g. Velox) exacerbates tightness.
 Try Veloplugs or a thin tape like Stan’s.
-If you’re using tubeless-compatible rims, do not use Veloplugs.
-Stick with Stan’s.
-The idea is to make more room in the rim channel to manipulate tires where little differences matter.
+If you’re using tubeless-compatible rims, definitely use Stan’s.

 Tools and techniques

 - While working a given bead, ensure the mounted part sits centrally in the inner channel.
-There is more room in the center because the channel is deepest there.
+There’s more room in the center where the channel is deepest.
 The bead can migrate as you work so keep this in mind and reset as needed.
-Pulling the tire in the direction of the unmounted part can be helpful when resetting the bead.
-This creates slack needed to finish the job.

 - Work the second bead starting opposite the valve.

 - If working the bead in one place causes it to unmount in another, hold the mounted part in place with a strap acting as a third hand.
-A toe strap works very well.
-In the field you might re-purpose the attachment strap from your saddlebag if you don’t ride with toe straps.
+A toe strap works well.

 - It’s natural to work by pushing under the bead but the bead can be pulled too.
-Pull the bead by rolling the whole tire over the rim with your fingers and palms.
 Push and pull.

-- Lube the tire beads and rim edges with a diluted dishsoap solution.
-This can make it easier to push the bead over the rim.
-Bike-specific tire lubes exist but the soap from your kitchen is fine.
+- Lube the tire beads and rim sidewalls with a diluted dishsoap solution.
+This can make it easier to push the bead over the top.
+Bike-specific products exist but the soap from your kitchen is fine.

 - Lube your tubes.
-Some expensive tubes come pre-coated with talc but you can shake tubes in a bag of powder as well (like coating chicken).
+Premium tubes come pre-coated with talc but you can shake tubes in a bag of powder as well.
 Dusting the inside of the tire is good too and less messy.
-Talc acts like tiny bearings that make the tube move smoothly relative to the tire.
+Talc acts like tiny bearings that help the tube slide against the tire.

 Of course some of these strategies are only appropriate in your home shop.
-The good news is tight tires can stretch after the first few rides so fixing a flat on the road gets easier.
+The good news is tight tires can break in after the first few rides so fixing a flat on the road gets easier.

 A tight tire may be a blessing in disguise.
 What happens in the event of a blowout and sudden total deflation?
 A loose tire may roll off the rim leading to a crash.
 Tight tires tend to stay put.